 Many fixed and adjustable visors can be detachable.
 This means the visor can be attached when it is needed and detached when it is not needed.

-This is quite a popular solution for those riders who want to use the same helmet for road cycling and mountain biking.
+Having a removable visor is quite a popular solution for those riders who want to use the same helmet for road cycling and mountain biking as it turns it into a more aero helmet.
 If you are one of these riders, see Can I use a Road Biking Helmet for Mountain Biking.

 While we don’t recommend using a mountain bike helmet for road cycling or vice versa, this is one option for those who really want to.